nycicarus/nycicarus.github.io/_posts/events/2018-08-01-suicide-madness.md

 ---
 layout: article
-title: "Symptom, Resistance, or Madness? : Suicide within Our Communities" The activism, movements and frameworks in mental health"
+title: "Symptom, Resistance, or Madness? : Suicide within Our Communities"
 categories: events
 description: ""
 excerpt: "NYC Icarus brings together folx to talk suicide, from thoughts, to viewpoints, to systemic oppression"